 Flavor Enhancers

-Salt might seem counterintuitive, but a tiny pinch enhances sweetness perception and balances flavors, particularly in maple-style syrups.
+A pinch of salt, although unexpected, enhances sweetness perception and balances flavors—especially in maple-style keto syrups.

-This sugar free maple syrup keto recipe delivers authentic maple flavor with zero net carbs per serving.
+This sugar-free maple syrup keto recipe offers authentic maple flavor with zero net carbs per tablespoon, making it perfect for low-carb breakfasts.

 Ingredients: